What is it?

 The Bid Adj column on the far right shows how aggressively the bid recommendations are made.
 For example, "-15 to 15" means the suggestions won't be 15% higher - or lower - than the current bid.
 Click on a row to see the recommendations.

 Once you select a row with recommendations, you'll see the change in cost, change in clicks, change in Avg CPC, and which campaigns - if any - are limited by budget.

 In the results below, the Location Targeted column refers to whether the location is already added as a target location in the account (yes) or not (no), the Bid Adjustment % column shows the existing bid adjustment, and the Bid Adjustment New % column shows the new recommended bid adjustment.

 Next to each "Bid Adjustment New %", you can find the details on how each item weighed in to generate the suggested bid adjustment.

 Uploading Changes To Google Ads

 After selecting the changes to be applied, click on 'Apply Bid Adjustment Changes'.
-You'll be asked to confirm the changes, and the new bid adjustments will be uploaded to Google Ads in real time.
+You'll be asked to confirm the changes, and the new bid adjustments will be uploaded to Google Ads in real-time.
 Only selected changes are applied.
-If a location is not being targeted currently, it will be added as a target location and the bid adjustment will be applied to it.
+If a location is not already added as a specific target location, it will be added as a target location and the bid adjustment will be applied to it.